tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/layout/layout.md

 [setAutoColumnWidth][setAutoColumnWidthKDoc] / [setAutoColumnWidths][setAutoColumnWidthsKDoc]

 ### Changing centering behaviour
-By default, components get centered in their cells if the cell's size is larger than the component.
+By default, /components get centered in their cells if the cell's size is larger than the component.
 This can be changed for each cell by calling [setCellCenterMode][setCellCenterModeKDoc].

 To change behaviour for entire rows or columns use [setRowCenterMode][setRowCenterModeKDoc] and [setColumnCenterMode][setColumnCenterModeKDoc].